 1. There’s no room in your life for people who aren’t nice

 Being sensitive has both perks and downsides.
-Yes, we intuitively feel what other people are going though, without them having to explain anything.
+Yes, we intuitively feel what other people are going through, without them having to explain anything.
 But we also pick up negatives vibes very quickly, and it can drastically alter our mood and perception.
-We can pick up the slightest hints of passive aggression, insult and talking down.
+We can pick up the slightest hints of passive aggression, insult, and talking down.
 We are introverted, so we don’t usually react, but we understand everything.

 If you think it’s okay to judge and label me just because I’m not fitting in your world, then I better stay miles away from you.
 If all you do is gossip about others, then I better be alone than spend time in your company.